dldl/sphinx-server/README.md

 ```

 Once the image is built, you can run the documentation in development or production
-mode using one of the following commands :
+mode using one of the following aa :

 ### Container creation